 We thank our dedicated and supportive community for all of the constructive feedback we’ve received so far, and will be using it to develop an improved ‘Revisions Policy’ experience.
 We hope to have a new solution in place in the coming weeks.

 Thank you again to everyone for your feedback and understanding as we work to bring you a ‘Revisions Policy’ feature that works for both talent and clients.
-If you have any additional feedback on revisions, or anything else about your Voices experience, please send them to firstname.lastname@example.org.
+If you have any additional feedback on revisions or anything else about your Voices experience, please send them to [email protected].

-There’s no other way to say it, working through revisions can sometimes be a less than enjoyable experience.
-Whether it’s providing feedback on a take, or setting expectations when auditioning for a job, revisions can make or break a project.
+There’s no other way to say it, working through revisions can sometimes be a less-than-enjoyable experience.
+Whether it’s providing feedback on a take or setting expectations when auditioning for a job, revisions can make or break a project.

-We know how important revisions are for clients and talent alike, and for that reason, we are excited to announce some big changes to way we handle revisions on our platform.
-From providing talent with a better way to communicate their own revision policies, to enabling clients to make additional requests and payments for revision work, we’ve made some pretty drastic improvements, which we’ll explain in detail below.
+We know how important revisions are for clients and talent alike, and for that reason, we are excited to announce some big changes to the way we handle revisions on our platform.
+From providing talent with a better way to communicate their own revision policies to enabling clients to make additional requests and payments for revision work, we’ve made some pretty drastic improvements, which we’ll explain in detail below.

 For Talent: Introducing Revision Policies

 For talent, we know how important it is to get paid for the work you deliver.
 When it comes to revisions, we can appreciate how uncomfortable it can be to ask for additional payment from a client once a project has already kicked off.
-You’ve been hired, you want to make a good impression, but now you’re being asked to give more than what may have already been agreed to.
+You’ve been hired, and you want to make a good impression, but now you’re being asked to give more than what may have already been agreed to.
 Projects change, and that’s okay.